ktorio/ktor-documentation/topics/Serving_Static_Content.md

 }
 ```

-In this case, Ktor serves up any file from `files` as long as the request path and physical filename match.
+In this case, Ktor serves up any file from `files` as long as a URL path and physical filename match.
-In the next chapters, we'll take a look at how to customize request paths.
+In the next chapters, we'll take a look at how to customize URL paths.